Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Policies for revising the assessment form
-  * 😞 = Revision on unassigned and assigned sections of the assessment form are made without approval, a commit message, and a Pull request
+  * 😞 = Revision on unassigned and assigned sections of the assessment form are made without approval, do not follow the GitHub Flow model, and lack a Pull request
-  * 😕 = Revision on assigned sections of the assessment form are made with approval.
-Revisions lack an adequate commit message and a Pull request
+  * 😕 = Revision on assigned sections of the assessment form are made with approval and follow the GitHub flow model, but lack a Pull request
-  * 😐 = Revision on assigned sections of the assessment form are made with approval, an adequate commit message, and a Pull request that tags a TL or Project manager
+  * 😐 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
-  * 😃 = Revision on assigned sections of the assessment form are made with approval, a good commit message, and a Pull request that tags multiple TL's and Project manager
+  * 😃 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
-  * 😎 = Revision on assigned sections of the assessment form are made with approval, a detailed commit message, and a Pull request that tags multiple TL's, a Project manager, and another non Project-manager classmate
+  * 😎 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate
 * Policies for revising the code of conduct
-  * 😞 = Revision on unassigned and assigned sections of the code of conduct are made without approval, a commit message, and a Pull request
+  * 😞 = Revision on unassigned and assigned sections of the code of conduct are made without approval, do not follow the GitHub Flow model, and lack a Pull request
-  * 😕 = Revision on assigned sections of the code of conduct are made with approval.
-Revisions lack an adequate commit message and a Pull request
+  * 😕 = Revision on assigned sections of the code of conduct are made with approval and follow the GitHub flow model, but lack a Pull request
-  * 😐 = Revision on assigned sections of the code of conduct are made with approval, an adequate commit message, and a Pull request that tags a TL or Project manager
+  * 😐 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
-  * 😃 = Revision on assigned sections of the code of conduct are made with approval, a good commit message, and a Pull request that tags multiple TL's and Project manager
+  * 😃 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
-  * 😎 = Revision on assigned sections of the code of conduct are made with approval, a detailed commit message, and a Pull request that tags multiple TL's, a Project manager, and another non Project-manager classmate
+  * 😎 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate